ThiagoA20/protracker/README.md

 on the terminal, in the same folder, type: `docker-compose up`, then the server should start on your machine and if you access "https://127.0.0.1:8000" on your browser you will can see the application running.

 ---
-## Code Structure
----

-What are the design patterns?

-The design pattern used was the factory.
-This means that every component (function) of the project are inside another component, but every thing was builded in the same way.
-They have less jobs to do and can call features from other components.
-So, this will make the code easy to understand and maintain, testing and adding features.

----